mehak-ui/vendor-recommendation-and-event-planning/README.md

 This project was built as part of Round 1 of the UtsavAi AI Internship, focusing on creativity, logic, and real-world problem-solving.

 # 📄 License
-This project is open for educational use and internship submission purposes.
+This project is open for educational use.
 For reuse or modification, feel free to fork and build on it